wonderwagon/Akhenaten/doc/BUILDING.md

 - Vita: `gnuton/vitasdk-docker:20190626`
 - Switch: `rsn8887/switchdev`

-See [Running Julius](RUNNING.md) for instructions on how to configure Julius for your platform.
+See [Running Ozymandias](RUNNING.md) for instructions on how to configure Ozymandias for your platform.

 --------------------------------------------------